ryanditzel/u3_lesson_sequelize_intro/README.md

 Great, but how do we use Sequelize?
 Let's start by installing the [Sequelize Client](https://github.com/sequelize/cli):

+Like Express and Redux, there is going to be a strict set of orders to follow to get this set up.
+Once we see the patterns in our actions we will understand why we are doing each step

 ```sh
 npm init -y
 npm install sequelize pg